Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Luminosities of UHE emission and blackbody radiation

 We point out that the obtained UHE emission luminosity (\ref{lumie0}) exhibits three distinct features: \begin{enumerate}[(1)] \item The luminosity sensitively depends on the horizon temperature $T_\gamma^+$ (\ref{bcont}), via the photons and pairs number density $n^+_\gamma\equiv n_\gamma(T_\gamma^+)$ (\ref{tem}) and the fraction $(N_e/\bar N_e)$ (\ref{prob2i}) of electrons accelerated up to the Lorentz factor $\gamma_e$.
-Figure \ref{notherm} shows that the fraction $N_e/\bar N_e$ is exponentially suppressed by small temperatures $T^+_\gamma \lesssim 10 m_e$, therefore, the UHE emission luminosity (\ref{lumie0}) is completely negligible in this case, unless the non-trivial acceleration number $A\gg 1$ (\ref{lumA}), which relates to the baryon-loading $B$ and size $\delta\ell$ of the horizon halos (spots) of energetic photons and pairs. \item The fraction $N_e/\bar N_e$ properties (\ref{nnga}) and Figure \ref{notherm} imply the UHE emission luminosity (\ref{lumie0}) of particles' energies $m_e^{\rm eff}\gamma_e$ follows the spectral behaviour
+Figure \ref{notherm} shows that the fraction $N_e/\bar N_e$ is exponentially suppressed by small temperatures $T^+_\gamma \lesssim 10 m_e$.
+Therefore, the UHE emission luminosity (\ref{lumie0}) is completely negligible in these cases, unless the non-trivial acceleration number $A\gg 1$ (\ref{lumA}), which relates to the baryon-loading $B$ and size $\delta\ell$ of the fireshells (spots) of energetic photons and pairs. \item The fraction $N_e/\bar N_e$ properties (\ref{nngap}), (\ref{nnga}) and Figure \ref{notherm} imply the UHE emission luminosity (\ref{lumie0}) of particles' energies $m_e^{\rm eff}\gamma_e$ follows the spectral behaviour

 as shown in Fig.~\ref{Legamma}.
-This is consistent with the Compton-rocket effect (\ref{acce0}) and (\ref{accp0}) \cite{ODell1981}, which states that relativistic electrons gain more energy ($\gamma_e> 1$) from radiation photons than non-relativistic ones ($\gamma_e\approx 1$). \item Similar to the blackbody radiation (\ref{lumig}), the UHE emission is not a transient phenomenon, but rather a lasting, continuous radiation, although the luminosity increases with the UHE particles' energy $m_e^{\rm eff}\gamma_e$.
+This is consistent with the Compton-rocket effect (\ref{acce0}) and (\ref{accp0}) \cite{ODell1981}, showing that relativistic electrons gain more energy ($\gamma_e> 1$) from radiation photons than non-relativistic ones ($\gamma_e\approx 1$). \item Similar to the blackbody radiation (\ref{lumig}), the UHE emission is not a transient phenomenon, but rather a lasting, continuous radiation.
 The reason is that the fraction $(N_e/\bar N_e)$ becomes tiny, and the emission time scale